rastegarpanah/rastegarpanah.github.io/_pages/about.md

 During my PhD, I was also a research visitor at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) where I worked with Professor [Krishna P. Gummadi](https://people.mpi-sws.org/~gummadi/).
-Before that, I received a M.Sc. in computer science from University of Bonn and a B.Sc. in software engineering from Univeristy of Isfahan.
+Before that, I received a M.Sc. in computer science from University of Bonn and a B.Sc. in software engineering from University of Isfahan.

 Updates and News
 ======